strikles/blog/content/post/20-june-2020/index.md

 07:33am - Forced to return home as an illegal sentence by attempting to force a synthetic psychotic episode whilst I was outside by forcing me to hear a nauseating noise payload focused on my ears so I would hit myself in the middle of the street followed by niociceptive stimuli focused on my ear so I would stab myself in the head.

 07:35am - attempt to force castration via noxious stimuli focused on my genitals.

+07:36am - Attempt to force me to commit suicide by stabbing myself in the ear with a screwdriver by forcing me to feel repetitive nociceptive stimuli in my left inner ear.